flutter/packages/packages/flutter_lints/README.md

 # IDEs (https://dart.dev/tools#ides-and-editors).
 The analyzer can also be
 # invoked from the command line by running `flutter analyze`.

-# The following line activates a set of recommended lints for Flutter apps
+# The following line activates a set of recommended lints for Flutter apps,
-# and packages designed to encourage good coding practices.
+# packages, and plugins designed to encourage good coding practices.
 include: package:flutter_lints/flutter.yaml

 linter: